Italy anti-trust fines Apple for misleading customers

-ROME Italy's anti-trust body has fined units of U.S. technology group Apple Inc a total of 900,000 euros (750,000 pounds) for failing to adequately inform customers about their rights to product guarantees and assistance.
+ROME Dec 27 Italy's anti-trust body has fined units of U.S. technology group Apple Inc a total of 900,000 euros for failing to adequately inform customers about their rights to product guarantees and assistance.

 The authority said Apple Sales International, Apple Italia and Apple Retail Italia did not properly inform customers that they were entitled to two years of free assistance under Italian law.
 Three Apple spokesmen contacted by Reuters weren't immediately available for comment.